kriszyp/msgpackr/README.md

 let packdAsBuffer = pack(value);
 let data = unpack(packdAsBuffer);
 ```
-This `pack` function will generate standard MessagePack without any extensions that should be compatible with any standard MessagePack unpackr.
+This `pack` function will generate standard MessagePack without any extensions that should be compatible with any standard MessagePack serializer.
 It will pack JavaScript objects as MessagePack maps by default.
-The `unpack` function will depack MessagePack maps as an `Object` with the properties from the map.
+The `unpack` function will deserialize MessagePack maps as an `Object` with the properties from the map.

 # Record / Object Structures
-There is a critical different between maps or dictionaries that hold an arbitrary set of keys and values, and record or object structures that have a well-defined set of fields that may have many instances using that structure.
-By using the record extension, this distinction is preserved in MessagePack and the encoding can reuse structures not only provides better type preservation, but can yield signficantly more compact encodings and increases parsing/deserialization performance by 2-3x. msgpackr automatically generates record definitions that are reused and referenced by objects with the same structure.
+There is a critical difference between maps (or dictionaries) that hold an arbitrary set of keys and values, and records or object structures that have a well-defined set of fields which may have many instances using that same structure.
+By using the record extension, this distinction is preserved in MessagePack and the encoding can reuse structures and not only provides better type preservation, but yield signficantly more compact encodings and increase parsing/deserialization performance by 2-3x. msgpackr automatically generates record definitions that are reused and referenced by objects with the same structure.
 There are a number of ways to use this to our advantage.
-For large object structure with a repeating objects with similar structures, the record can yield benefits.
-To use the record structures extension, we create a new Packr or PackrStream instance.
-By default a new Packr or PackrStream instance will have the record extension enabled:
+For large object structures with repeating nested objects with similar structures, simply serializing with the record extension can yield benefits.
+To use the record structures extension, we create a new `Packr` instance.
+By default a new `Packr` instance will have the record extension enabled:
 ```
 import { Packr } from 'msgpackr';
 let packr = Packr();